-So far I’ve had about 10 potential liver donors find my posts and contact me about my experience.
+I’ve had over 15 potential liver donors find my posts and contact me about my experience.
 How is the recovery process?
 What does your scar look like now?
 There aren’t a lot of detailed, personal stories out there about the process for living liver donors.
 Which is why I started sharing my experience when I knew I was approved to be a donor for my cousin in 2017.

 It helped me a lot to read/hear other donor’s experiences when I was going through the selection process.
 I hope that sharing these FAQs will continue to help others with their decision to donate.